Black Widower: Cultural references

-The episode begins with the family, except for Marge, watching a parody of the show Dinosaurs on television.
-The staff thought Dinosaurs was a knock-off of The Simpsons, so at one point Bart exclaims "It's like they saw our lives and put it right on screen," and points at the television screen.
+The episode begins with the family, except for Marge, watching a parody of Dinosaurs on television.
+The staff thought Dinosaurs was a knock-off of The Simpsons; at one point Bart exclaims "It's like they saw our lives and put it right on screen!"
 Before she reveals to the Simpson family that Selma's new boyfriend is Bob, Patty says there is something "disturbing" about him, which results in Lisa's imagining him as The Elephant Man.
-As Bob remembers his time in prison, a scene with him picking up road side trash is seen, referencing the film Cool Hand Luke.
-The music in the scene is a reference to the soundtrack of the film as well.
+Bob tells Homer he's forgetting the first two noble truths of the Buddha.
+As Bob remembers his time in prison, there is a scene of him picking up roadside trash, modeled on Cool Hand Luke (1967).
+The music in the scene is a reference to the film's soundtrack.
 Bob also remembers winning a Daytime Emmy Award in the "Best Supporting Performer in a Children's Program" category.
-In Selma's letters to Sideshow Bob, she refers to him by his prison number, 24601, which is Jean Valjean's prisoner number in the novel Les Misérables.
-The karaoke song Selma and Sideshow Bob sing as a montage is the Frank/Nancy Sinatra duet of “Somethin' Stupid”.
+In Selma's letters to Sideshow Bob, she refers to him by his prison number, 24601, which is Jean Valjean's prison number in Victor Hugo's Les Misérables.
+The song Selma and Sideshow Bob sing as a montage is "Somethin' Stupid", made famous by Frank Sinatra and his daughter Nancy.
 The reunion between Krusty and Bob at the telethon is a reference to a surprise reunion between former comedy partners Jerry Lewis and Dean Martin on a 1970s telethon.
+The chairman character in the telethon scene is a reference to Frank Sinatra, who was nicknamed "the chairman of the board" and who reunited Martin and Lewis at the surprise reunion.
 The telethon logo features an Al Hirschfeld-style caricature of Krusty.

-"Black Widower" was the second episode to show Patty and Selma's obsession with the character Angus MacGyver from the television show MacGyver, which has become a recurring joke on The Simpsons.
+"Black Widower" was the second episode to show Patty and Selma's obsession with MacGyver, which has become a recurring joke.
 When Sideshow Bob goes into the room to see Selma's corpse, he turns around the chair, only to see Bart sitting in it.
 Bob turns around and sees Selma in the doorway.
-These shots, from Bob turning the chair to Selma in the doorway, are a reference to the ending of the film Psycho.
-The music in the scene, written by composer Alf Clausen, is also a reference to Psycho.
+These shots, from Bob turning the chair to Selma in the doorway, are a reference to the climax of Alfred Hitchcock's Psycho (1960).
+Alf Clausen's music in the scene references to Bernard Herrmann's in Psycho.
 In Bart's retelling of the story at the end of the episode, Homer shouts "To the Simpsonmobile!", a reference to Batman's batmobile.
-When Sideshow Bob realizes he's been caught he says, "My best laid plans have gang aft agley," this is a reference to the poem To a Mouse.
+When Sideshow Bob realizes he's been caught he says, "My best laid plans have gang agley," referencing Robert Burns's poem "To a Mouse".